 What Do Other Companies Spend On Marketing?

-You can compare your current and projected marketing budget against these numbers from the survey respondents.
-Are you dedicating a larger or smaller portion of your overall revenue and budget towards marketing?
+You can compare your current and projected marketing spend against these numbers from the survey respondents.
+Are you dedicating a larger or smaller portion of your overall revenue and budget toward marketing?

 If in the past you’ve felt you were being out-marketed by your competition, this benchmark might be the reality check your leadership needs.
 Maybe your organization has under-invested in marketing.
 The survey offers objective data to lobby for more resources.